CarlottaTagliaro/SharedNotes/Secure Cloud Computing/markdown/SCC_2.md

 - **search data content directly**, by scanning each single file (no storage overhead, since you only store data itself, but search time linear in the size of data);
 - **extract meta-data and create a db**, using a smarter data structure to complete operations (this needs to be updated and synced with data being uploaded, but is more efficient).

 `CryptDB` (2011) is the first example of combination between **encryption** and **an SQL-aware database**.
-This allows people to use the main SQL features to operate on encrypted data.
-The key should never leave the client and the technology should be working out-of-the-box.
+This allows people to use the main SQL queries to operate on encrypted data.
+The key should never leave the client (not even the cloud administrator has it to enhance client protection) and the technology should be working out-of-the-box (easy to adopt, it must be compatible with already existing applications).

 How does it work?
 Data is encrypted locally and then sent to the cloud service provider.
 Then the key must be stored and not leave the client, while data can be deleted.
-Whenever data is needed, SQL queries can be transformed and sent to the cloud, which will respond with an encrypted result set.
+Whenever data is needed, SQL queries can be transformed by DB drivers and sent to the cloud, which will respond with an encrypted result set.
 Note: the cloud provider can still read the queries in plaintext.

 How to do this from a crypto point of view?
-Using **property-preserving encryption**, meaning that some properties of plaintexts are kept in ciphertexts.
-We can have **deterministic encryption (DET)**, meaning that the same plaintext leads to the same ciphertext (with the same key).
-While normally this is not good, in this context we need this to be able to search over encrypted data.
+Using **property-preserving encryption** (PPE), meaning that some properties of plaintexts are kept in ciphertexts.
+We can have **deterministic encryption (DET)**, meaning that the same plaintext leads to the same ciphertext (with the same key, preserving the equality property).
+While normally this is not good (because it leaks information), in this context we need this to be able to search over encrypted data.
+$$
+Enc(A) = X, Enc(B) = Y : A = B \iff X = Y
+$$
 We can also have **order-preserving encryption (OPE)** that, as the name suggests, will preserve order relations in ciphertexts (5 will generate a somehow larger ciphertext than 4).
+$$
+Enc(A) = X, Enc(B) = Y: A \leq B \iff X \leq Y
+$$
 There is no need to understand the details, just know that these encryption schemes exist in real world.
-With additively homomorphic encryption, also summation queries are possible.
+With additively homomorphic encryption (e.g. Paillier Encryption Scheme), also summation queries are possible.

 What is basically done is that all the columns of the database are encrypted, using DET and/or OPE depending on the type of queries that we will need to run.
 Then the database will work normally, e.g.: